 In all the books we publish, we strive for authentic historical and stylistic perfection.
 Readers will judge your work based on both criteria.
+While there is great latitude in styles of works of fiction, there are guides books for fiction writing.
+Check them out on Amazon.
 We recommend that non-fiction manuscripts conform to the style book: A Manual for Writers of Research Papers, Theses, and Dissertations by Kate Turabian.
 When Turabian is silent, we rely upon the more detailed Chicago Manual of Style.
 Also, The Elements of Style by Strunk and White will be of great help to every writer.
 All of these books are readily available from Amazon.com.
 Adoration can also provide you with a helpful paper entitled, How to Write an Excellent Academic Paper.
 This guide is available for Kindle as well.
 Much of the information provided there will also apply to writing a high-quality book.